SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Limitations and Future Work

 \section{Limitations and Future Work}

-While our framework provides a complete pipeline for discovering, validating, and controlling a model's internal features, this study was intentionally scoped as a mechanistic case analysis on basic datasets and well-understood architectures.
-This controlled setting allowed us to isolate and evaluate the core principles of SALVE, but broader validation remains an important next step and motivates the future directions discussed below.
+While this study establishes SALVE as a complete pipeline for feature discovery and control, it was intentionally scoped as a mechanistic case analysis on basic datasets and well-understood architectures.
+This controlled setting allowed us to isolate and evaluate the core principles of our method, but broader validation remains an important next step and motivates the future directions discussed below.

 A primary direction for future work is to scale our validation across a broader range of models and datasets.
-The results of our study, supported by recent findings that sparse autoencoders effectively uncover semantic concepts in Vision Transformers \cite{lim2024sparse, pach2025sparse, stevens2025sparse}, provide a strong foundation for this expansion.
+The results of our study, supported by recent findings that SAEs effectively uncover semantic concepts in Vision Transformers \cite{lim2024sparse, pach2025sparse, stevens2025sparse}, provide a strong foundation for this expansion.
 In our additional CIFAR-100 experiments, we observe that the overall methodology still generalizes, but the discovered feature basis exhibits greater cross-class sharing, reflecting the limits of a simple linear $\ell_1$ SAE in high-diversity settings.
 This highlights the need for evaluating more recent SAE variants, such as Gated, Top-$k$, or JumpReLU SAEs, to improve reconstruction fidelity and feature separation when scaling to larger models and more complex datasets.
 Investigating how properties like feature modularity and intervention efficacy vary between different architectures, and extending this comparative analysis to larger models, more complex datasets, and other data modalities like natural language processing, represents crucial next steps.